Your enquiry has been successfully sent

 Biography

 Wayne Leifert is a Principal Research Scientist at CSIRO (Australia).
 He received his PhD in Nutritional Biochemistry (Dept of Physiology) from the University of Adelaide (Australia) and served on the editorial board of the Journal of Biomolecular Screening, Expert Opinion on Drug Discovery, Journal of Bionanoscience and Frontiers in Nutrigenomics as well as other journals in the field of medical biochemistry.
 He was the first to demonstrate the acute electrophysiological mechanisms of omega3 long chain fatty acids on cardiac ionic currents.
 Wayne’s research has focused on developing G-protein coupled receptor biosensors (as part of an award-winning CSIRO Nanotechnology initiative; $900K and OzNano2Life; $140K), quantitative imaging microscopy techniques to measure intracellular biomarkers of ageing (via a Transformational Biology Acorn grant), nutritional deficiencies and chronic diseases including cardiovascular and Alzheimer's disease.
-Wayne has 35 years of experience at CSIRO and has a deep understanding/experience in molecular and cellular biology, biochemistry (including “omics”), physiology and statistics as evidenced by his multidisciplinary publication profile.
+Wayne has a deep understanding/experience in molecular and cellular biology, biochemistry (including “omics”), physiology and bio-statistics as evidenced by his multidisciplinary publication profile.
 He has a strong track record in supervising and mentoring staff and students (undergraduate and postgraduate); including 16 students (Hons, Masters & PhD students as well as 3 post-docs).
-His current research activities are in non-invasive diagnostic biomarkers, including saliva diagnostics and developing a translational pipeline from recent projects.
-He is a project leader in the Australia Dementia Network Screening and Trials (ADNeT) to identify saliva and blood biomarkers for Alzheimer's disease, working with multiple clinicians and research institutes across Australia.
-He collaborates extensively on other projects investigating; medical devices (cold plasma technology with an ARC Future Fellowship, co-investigator); as well as saliva metabolome biomarker panels for (1) cancer, (2) Parkinson's Disease/traumatic brain injury (MRFF funded); development of novel virtual reality software to aid in 3D visualisation of omics data (Australian Research Centre for Interactive and Virtual Environments at UniSA); development of a rapid antibody discovery program; commercialisation of ELISA assays for Alzheimer's disease diagnostics (Biosensis Pty Ltd) and developing a novel genotoxicity cell-based assay.
-Wayne has affiliate status at Flinders University (College of Medicine and Public Health) and is Honorary Associate Professor at the University of Adelaide (Molecular & Biomedical Science).
-He currently (co)supervises students from the University of Adelaide and UniSA; including three PhD students, one Masters student and two 4th year Software Engineering students.
+His current research activities are in non-invasive diagnostics for chronic disease, including saliva diagnostics and developing a translational pipeline from recent projects.
+He is a project leader in the Australia Dementia Network Screening and Trials (ADNeT) in Alzheimer's disease, working with multiple clinicians and research institutes across Australia.
+He collaborates extensively on projects investigating; medical devices (cold plasma technology with an ARC Future Fellowship, co-investigator); as well as novel diagnostics for cancer and Parkinson's Disease/traumatic brain injury (MRFF funded); development of novel virtual reality software to aid in 3D visualisation of omics data (Australian Research Centre for Interactive and Virtual Environments at UniSA); development of a rapid antibody discovery program; commercialisation of ELISA assays for Alzheimer's disease diagnostics (Biosensis Pty Ltd) and developing a novel genotoxicity cell-based assay.
+Wayne is an affiliated Professor at the University of Adelaide (Molecular & Biomedical Science) and currently (co)supervises students from the University of Adelaide and UniSA; including three PhD students.

 Other Interests